-Graphical Processing Units (GPUs) are a kind of computer processor that can dramatically accelerate certain tasks that are specifically coded to use them, providing faster turnaround and cost savings compared to VMs that only use traditional CPUs.
-This article outlines how to set the runtime parameters to use GPUs rather than standard CPU-only VMs when running a workflow.
+Graphical Processing Units (GPUs) are a kind of computer processor.
+They can accelerate certain tasks that are specifically coded to use them, providing faster turnaround and cost savings compared to virtual machines (VMs) only using traditional CPUs.
+Learn how to set runtime parameters to use GPUs rather than standard CPU-only VMs when running a workflow.

 What Are GPUs?